eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 ### Decision

 As internal architecture the event sourcing pattern is used.
-This requires an eventbus, which can be either an external application, like Apache Kafak, or an internal software component, like Project Reactor's Sinks, an event store, in this case PostgreSQL with append-only tables, and an outbox, which guarantees that only persisted events are emitted to the eventbus.
+This requires an event bus, which can be either an external application, like Apache Kafka, or an internal software component, like Project Reactor's Sinks.
+Furhtermore, it requires an event store, in this case PostgreSQL with append-only tables, and an outbox, which guarantees that only persisted events are emitted to the event bus.
-As eventbus a Project Reactor implementation was chosen, since no external service is required.
+As event bus a [Project Reactor](https://projectreactor.io/) implementation was chosen, since no external service is required.

 The append-only tables are then used to create the permission request, called the aggregate, from these events.
 The aggregate has one ID, which groups all events related to the aggregate, in this case, the ID is the permission ID.